wells-wood-research/drMD/README.md

 python /path/to/drMD.py --config config.yaml
 ```
 <a id="run-as-python-module"></a>
-## Running drMD as a python module
+## :brain: Running drMD as a python module
 If you have used the Pip installation method, you can import drMD as a python module, and as following:

 ```python